 if the total size of the full text content within a database is reduced by more than 10% over a Year, then the Provider shall refund to the Purchasing Authority that part of the Fee that is in accordance with the schedule listed for failure to reach full text content availability in 10.1.3 “An active quality assurance programme is in place to monitor the upload of content to the Server”, with the credit being calculated on the basis of the annual Fee.
 [Guidance Note: applicable to full text databases only.]

-[The Provider shall issue a credit note to the value of the agreed reduction to be credited against future purchases.]
+[The Provider shall issue a credit note to the value of the agreed reduction to be credited against future purchases.
+It is advisable that the Bidder clarifies with the Purchasing Authority at the point of purchase how the credits should be issued.]

 Subject to clause 6.6, in the event that a replacement Provider cannot continue this HSCC Licence then the Provider shall reimburse the Purchasing Authority any Fees paid for that part of the Service for the remaining Term.

-Subject to clause 10.3.3 of this HSCC Licence and always to 10.7 of the “Order Terms & Conditions”, in the event that the proportion of Open Access materials (in relation to the total amount of materials in the Licensed Materials) increases annually, the Provider agrees to reflect this by way of a reduction in the Fee for the Licensed Materials for the following Term.
-Such reduction shall be based on the percentage of Open Access materials published in relation to the total number of materials published in the Licensed Materials in the previous Term.
+Subject to clause 10.3.3 of this HSCC Licence and always to 10.7 of the “Order Terms & Conditions”, in the event that the proportion of Open Access materials (in relation to the total amount of materials in the Licensed Materials) increases annually, the Provider agrees to reflect this by way of an adjustment to the Fee for the Licensed Materials on an annual basis for the following Term.
+Such adjustment shall be based on the percentage of Open Access materials published in relation to the total number of materials published in the Licensed Materials in the previous Term.

+Where a Provider has clearly demonstrated in the Pricing Model and quote to the Purchasing Authority that Open Access materials are not included in the fee, clause 8.1.5 shall not apply.
 [Guidance Note: for use for the purchase of ejournals and databases only]

-[The Provider shall issue a credit note to the value of the agreed reduction to be credited against future purchases.]
+[The Provider shall issue a credit note to the value of the agreed reduction to be credited against future purchases.
+It is advisable that the Bidder clarifies with the Purchasing Authority at the point of purchase how the credits should be issued.]

 Service Standards